ManarSabri/Netflix-Analysis-By-PowerBi/README.md

 Total Ratings: 19
 Total Genres: 515
 Total Locations: 750

-Counts and Ratings by Country:
+## Counts and Ratings by Country:
 A detailed breakdown of the count of ratings by country, highlighting which countries contribute most to the Netflix content.

-Genres Analysis:
+## Genres Analysis:
 A bar chart showcasing the count of shows for top genres, helping understand the most popular genres available on Netflix.

-Durations by Type:
+## Durations by Type:
 A pie chart differentiating between the durations of Movies and TV Shows, providing a quick visual comparison.

-Release Year and Type:
+## Release Year and Type:
 A graph showing the count of shows by release year and type (Movie or TV Show), which helps in identifying trends over time.

-Ratings by Type:
+## Ratings by Type:
 An analysis of the ratings (like TV-MA, TV-14, etc.) for Movies and TV Shows, giving insight into the content rating distribution.

-Top 10 Countries by Type:
+## Top 10 Countries by Type:
 A visualization of the top 10 countries contributing to Movies and TV Shows on Netflix, separated by type for better clarity.

-Timeline Analysis:
+## Timeline Analysis:

-The dataset covers content from the year 1925 to 2021, allowing for a comprehensive historical analysis of Netflix's catalog growth
+The dataset covers content from the year 1925 to 2021, allowing for a comprehensive historical analysis of Netflix's catalog growth.

+# Future Enhancements:
+Detailed Genre Analysis: Adding more granularity to the genre analysis for deeper insights.
+Time Series Analysis: Incorporating more advanced time series analysis to predict future trends.
+User Interactivity: Enhancing the dashboard with more interactive features for user-driven analysis.